Which Of The Following Have Quantized Values

 1. Energy Levels of Electrons in Atoms: This is perhaps the most famous example of quantization.
 Electrons in an atom can only occupy specific energy levels, described by quantum numbers.
 They cannot exist at energies between these levels.
 When an electron transitions between energy levels, it absorbs or emits a photon of energy precisely equal to the difference between the levels.
 This is the basis of atomic spectroscopy and explains the discrete spectral lines observed in the light emitted by excited atoms.
 This quantization of energy is a direct consequence of the wave nature of electrons and the solution to the Schrödinger equation for the hydrogen atom (and other atoms).

 2. Angular Momentum: Angular momentum, a measure of rotational motion, is also quantized.
-This means that the angular momentum of an electron orbiting the nucleus, or the spin angular momentum of an electron itself, can only take on specific discrete values, multiples of ħ (h-bar), which is Planck's constant divided by 2π.
+In plain terms, the angular momentum of an electron orbiting the nucleus, or the spin angular momentum of an electron itself, can only take on specific discrete values, multiples of ħ (h-bar), which is Planck's constant divided by 2π.
 This quantization has profound implications for the structure of atoms and molecules.

 3. Spin: Electrons, protons, and neutrons possess an intrinsic angular momentum called spin.
 While not literally a spinning motion, it manifests as angular momentum, and this spin is quantized.
 For electrons, the spin can only have two values: +ħ/2 (spin up) and -ħ/2 (spin down).
 This quantization is crucial in understanding phenomena like ferromagnetism and nuclear magnetic resonance (NMR).